 Controlling utility/cabinet lock access in a hospital ranges from convenience to required by code.
 Cabinets hold supplies, medicines, housekeeping and paperwork.
 Hospitals have medications, bandaging materials, needles, surgical instruments, fixed and portable testing equipment, carts and cabinets.
 Hospitals store vast quantities of medical records.
 They maintain a significant amount of patient information.
 Every hospital must follow the Health Information Privacy (HIPAA) rules.

 Sometimes the walls are lined with locked cabinets, which can contain personnel, physician and patient information.
-Some hospitals offer rentable lockers where new parents and their families can secure their personal affects.
+Some hospitals offer rentable lockers so new parents and their families secure their personal affects.

 Applications for mechanical locks include conventional, interchangeable and removable core.
 Pushbutton mechanical locks eliminate the need for carrying a key.
 Hospitals have keypad and card reader equipped electromechanical locks; electromechanical locks with audit trail and electromechanical locks with temperature controls and audit trail.
 These electromechanical locks can provide a higher level of restricted access when they are equipped with a badge reader.
 Most electromechanical locks at the hospitals I visited were battery operated.

-At most hospitals, large numbers of mechanical locks offer varying degrees of security and convenience from high security and patent protection to the convenience of utilizing the same key for access control and cabinet lock operation.
+Hospitals have large numbers of mechanical locks offering varying degrees of security and convenience from high security and patent protection to the convenience of utilizing the same key for access control and cabinet lock operation.

 Many hospitals prefer pin tumbler locks as they can be master keyed for convenience where permissible.
 One of the hospitals I visited had five large key cabinets just for utility/cabinet lock key storage.
 A sampling of lock manufacturers who offer mechanical cabinet locks include ASSA, CCL, CompX and Olympus Lock.